gdsfactory/ubc/README.md

 You can install directly from pip `pip install ubcpdk` specify a specific version `pip install ubcpdk==0.0.12` and update to the latest version with `pip install ubcpdk --upgrade`

-If you are on Windows, I recommend you install gdsfactory with Anaconda3 or Miniconda3.
+If you are on Windows, I recommend you install gdsfactory with Mamba (faster conda) and Pip.

-I also reccommend you install the gdsfactory link to klayout `gt tool install`
+I also recommend you install the gdsfactory link to klayout `gt tool install`

 ```
 conda install -c conda-forge gdspy